 IDS Filing Guide: Requirements, Timing & Best Practices

-The documents that come to the knowledge of the inventor/applicant, or attorney/agent representing the applicant, e.g., published applications or issued patents that are identified after filing the application.
+The documents that come to the knowledge of the inventor/applicant, or attorney/agent representing the applicant

-The references cited by the examiner/controller during office actions of PCT or foreign prosecution of the same (or closely related) application.
+• References cited in office actions during PCT or foreign prosecution of the same or related applications.

 When to file the IDS?

-- (1) (a) for national applications (not including CPAs), within three months of filing, or before the mailing of a first Office action on the merits, whichever is later;
+• National applications (excluding CPAs): File within 3 months of filing or before the first Office action on the merits, whichever is later.

-- (d) for international design applications, within three months of the date of publication of the international registration under Hague Agreement Article 10(3) or before first Office action on the merits, whichever is later.
+• International design applications: File within 3 months of publication under Hague Agreement Article 10(3) or before the first Office action on the merits, whichever is later.

 Who Has a Duty of Disclosure?